streamtv85/ipfs-cheatsheet/README.md

 # ipfs-cheatsheet
-List of useful commands when configuring and working with IPFS nodes
+List of useful commands when configuring and working with IPFS

 ## install IPFS